nau/lasca-compiler/LangsOverview.rst

 SML/Ocaml
 ---------
+Lots of weird syntactic decisions, like #~ prefixes for field access/named arguments.

 Module system is weird.
 I'd consider type classes instead.
 Also, there is a paper "ML Modules and Haskell Type Classes: A Constructive